Reconciling Security and Utility in Next-Generation Epidemic Risk Mitigation Systems: Evaluation

-One of the key challenges for {\sys} is to ensure reliable delivery of risk information to dongles over Bluetooth, which is prone to packet losses and corruption due to sharing of the frequency spectrum with other technologies such as WiFi.
-In this section, we measure the end-to-end latency for risk notification and dongle power consumption when downloading risk payloads of various sizes using the broadcast and the active querying protocols.
-In all experiments, a dongle and a network beacon are placed \update{2m} apart in an indoor, barrier-free environment.
-The numbers are averaged over \update{three runs}.
+We measure the end-to-end latency for risk notification and dongle power consumption when downloading risk payloads of various sizes using the broadcast and the active querying protocols.
+In all experiments, a dongle and a network device are placed 2m apart in an indoor, barrier-free environment.
+The numbers are averaged over three runs and the variance observed is less than 1\%.

-\textbf{Latency.} \todo{\Cref{fig:download-latency}} shows the breakdown of latency involved in downloading risk payload and notifying the user of any matches as a function of different payload sizes.
-First, we observe that the download latency over the periodic broadcast is on average \todo{70\%} higher than over a connection, which is used for active querying.
-A beacon must use a large broadcast interval to minimize packet losses for all dongles.
-Furthermore, if a chunk packet is lost, a dongle~must wait for the beacon to cycle through all chunks before it can retry downloading the chunk with the missed packet.
-In contrast, a BLE connection internally handles flow control and retransmissions, and provides reliable delivery at low latency.

-The risk estimation latency constitutes on average \todo{75\%} of the end-to-end latency, which itself is dominated by the lookups of each of a dongle's encounter entry in each {\cf} chunk downloaded (see streaming lookup in \S\ref{sec:prototype}).
-By increasing the chunk size and reducing the number of chunks, we can reduce the number of repeated lookups of each dongle entry across chunks and thus reduce the risk estimation cost.
-In the querying protocol, the risk estimation also involves decrypting the PIR query results and XOR-ing the two result shares; the latency of these operations is \todo{\textasciitilde 8\%} of the risk estimation latency.
-Similarly, the latency of computing and uploading a PIR query is a constant \todo{2.3s} regardless of the risk payload size, and is \todo{at most 25\%} of the end-to-end latency. \todo{Finally, the query executes on the PIR-DB (Appendix~\ref{sec:pir-db}) in \textasciitilde 170ms in the backend, which is negligible compared to the dongle's compute and communication latency.}
+\Cref{fig:download-latency} shows the latency involved in downloading risk payload (${\rm \bf Q_{dwnld}}$) and for estimating and notifying the user~of any matches (risk) as a function of different payload sizes (${\rm \bf Q_{risk}}$).
+The total risk estimation latency constitutes \update{$\sim$37.3\%} of the end-to-end latency.
+This latency is dominated by lookups of each of a dongle's encounter entry in each {\CF} chunk downloaded (see streaming lookup in \S\ref{sec:prototype}).
+The latency of decrypting and XOR-ing the PIR query results is negligible compared to the {\CF} lookups.
+Similarly, uploading a query includes secret-share generation, encryption, and uploading the PIR queries.
+The querying latency is a constant \update{2.3s} regardless of the risk payload size, and is \update{at most 25\%} of the end-to-end latency. \update{Finally, the query executes on the {\pirDB} in $\sim$170ms in the backend, which is negligible compared to the dongle's compute and communication latency.}

-\textbf{Energy consumption.} \todo{\Cref{fig:download-current}} shows the energy consumption for risk notification as a function of different risk payload sizes. \update{ The broadcast protocol is \textasciitilde 35\% more efficient than the querying protocol at 100KB payload size, but the querying protocol becomes more efficient with increasing payload size and is \textasciitilde 8\% more efficient at 5 MB.
-The energy consumption of query upload is a fixed 3.8$\,\mu$Ah, which gets compensated for by the efficiency of the download on the BLE connection.}